 To make sure you get the most of the scenery, the coaches not only have massive windows but also a dedicated open-air viewing car.
 However, the moment we left civilisation and saw the first glimpse of gorgeous Kiwi countryside, all the passengers stuffed themselves into the viewing car, leaving me no place to stand.

 Fortunately, not too many people were willing to stand in the biting cold to admire the beauty for too long.
 After 30 minutes or so, the viewing car emptied allowing me go back into it.
 That’s when I was able to snap all these amazing photos from the Tranzalpine Train!

 Tip: The beauty continues through the journey.
 So, no need to worry if there is no space in the viewing car.
 Sooner or later, it will empty out but the scenery won’t stop.
 Also, book a seat in one of the front coaches.
 The viewing car is the first coach and if you’re in the coach immediately preceding it, it’ll be easier to walk to it (as opposed to walking to and fro the entire length of the TranzAlpine Train).

 I’d highly recommend the TranzAlpine Train to those visiting the South Island of New Zealand.
 Given its popularity, make sure that you book your tickets in advance via the TranzAlpine Train website.
 We most certainly enjoyed it 🙂Buy Your TranzAlpine Tickets Today

 Once in Greymouth, there are a few things to do.
 For starters, rent a car and drive to the Pancake Rocks and Blowhole at Punakaiki.

 If you’re looking to spend a night or two at Greymouth, I can recommend the Alpine Rose Motel.

-You can read all about our EPIC road trip here.
+You can read all about our EPIC South Island road trip.